 - Fluids through a vein (by IV)

 Duff P. Maternal and perinatal infection -- bacterial.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-Philadelphia, PA: Churchill Livingstone Elsevier; 2007:chap 49.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 51.

 Eckert LO, Lentz GM.
-Infections of the upper genital tract.
-In: Katz Vl, Lentz GM, Lobo RA, Gershenson DM, eds.
+Infections of the lower and upper genital tract.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, PA: Mosby Elsevier; 2007:chap 23.
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 23.

 Smaill FM, Gyte GM.
 Antibiotic prophylaxis versus no prophylaxis for preventing infection after cesarean section.
 Cochrane Database Syst Rev. 2014;10:CD007482.
 PMID: 25350672 www.ncbi.nlm.nih.gov/pubmed/25350672.

-- Last reviewed on 7/25/2011
+- Last reviewed on 9/26/2015